East Coast–West Coast hip-hop rivalry: "New York, New York"

-In December 1995, Tha Dogg Pound, a Death Row group, was in Red Hook, Brooklyn filming the music video for their single "New York, New York."
+In December 1995, Tha Dogg Pound, a Death Row group, was in Red Hook, Brooklyn, filming the music video for their single "New York, New York".
 The music for the song used a beat that Biggie had rapped over in a commercial for St. Ides.
-Biggie called into local hip hop station Hot 97 and said "Red Hook [is where Tha Dogg Pound and 2Pac are] shooting a video.
+Biggie called into local hip-hop station Hot 97 and said "Red Hook [is where Tha Dogg Pound and 2Pac are] shooting a video.
 Brooklyn, stand up!" according to Snoop Doggy Dogg's recollection.
 Tha Dogg Pound, who were listening to the radio at the time, interpreted it as a friendly sentiment and thought Biggie was summoning fans to their video set.
 Shortly after the call, however, shots were fired at Tha Dogg Pound's trailer on the video set.
 The gunman was never identified.
 After the shooting, a scene was added to the music video showing Snoop Dogg destroying buildings and cars in New York City like Godzilla.
 In 1996, East Coast rappers Capone-N-Noreaga, Mobb Deep and Tragedy Khadafi recorded a comeback diss entitled "L.A., L.A."
 It was released in 1996 on Penalty Recordings.

-Tupac vs. The Notorious B.I.G.
+Murders of Tupac and the Notorious B.I.G.

 On September 7, 1996, Tupac Shakur was shot in a drive-by shooting at the intersection of Flamingo Road and Koval Lane in Las Vegas, Nevada.
 He was taken to the University Medical Center of Southern Nevada, where he died six days later.
-In 2002, Chuck Philips wrote the article "Who Killed Tupac Shakur?" reporting, "the shooting was carried out by a Compton gang called the Southside Crips to avenge the beating of one of its members by Shakur a few hours earlier ...
-Orlando Anderson, the Crip whom Shakur had attacked, fired the fatal shots.
-Las Vegas police discounted Anderson as a suspect and interviewed him only once, briefly.
-He was later killed in an "unrelated gang shooting" nearly 2 years later on May 29, 1998.
+In 2002, Chuck Philips wrote the article "Who Killed Tupac Shakur?" reporting, "the shooting was carried out by a Compton gang called the Southside Crips to avenge the beating of one of its members by Shakur a few hours earlier".
 The Philips article and its follow-up, "How Vegas Police Probe Floundered in Tupac Shakur Case" also implicated East Coast rappers including Biggie Smalls.

-Six months after Tupac's death, on March 9, 1997, The Notorious B.I.G. was killed in a drive-by shooting by an unknown assailant in Los Angeles, California.
+Six months after Tupac's death, on March 9, 1997, the Notorious B.I.G. was killed in a drive-by shooting by an unknown assailant in Los Angeles, California.
+As with Tupac's death, nobody was charged with the murder, although Suge Knight was believed by officials to have been involved in a conspiracy for B.I.G.'s killing.
+At the time of the murder, Knight had only a week prior been sentenced to 9 years in prison for parole violation.